janejiyoon/janejiyoon/README.md

 Hi there 👋 I'm Jiyoon.
-**BI Consultant / Data Analyst Fresher** with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+**BI Consultant / Data Analyst Fresher** with expertise in data analysis and reporting, query optimization, database visualization.

 - Querying data using SQL
 - Generating reports and performing ad-hoc analyses using SQL